 203 Van Vleck Hall, 480 Lincoln Drive, Madison, WI 53706; 608-263-2546, www.math.wisc.edu/~amep

-Committee-in-Charge: Professors Forest (Physics), Graham (Chemical Engineering), Milewski, Waleffe (co-coordinators, Mathematics)
+Committee-in-Charge: Professors Forest (Physics), Graham (Chemical Engineering), Waleffe (Mathematics, Engineering Physics)

-- A total of at least 125 credits is required in the College of Engineering, the College of Letters and Science, or both, with a minimum GPA of 2.0.
+A total of at least 125 credits with a minimum GPA of 2.000 is required.

 - Credits may include a maximum of 8 credits in biological sciences.

 - Additional L&S credits outside physical sciences (excluding computer sciences and mathematics).

 AMEP degree candidates must compete the 2nd unit of a foreign language either through high school language study or college coursework.

 Note: Students should be eligible to take calculus and physics during their first semester on campus.